KumarRobotics/kr_param_map/README.md

 </p>

-For read maps, you can publish all the maps by setting folder path in launch file
+For read maps, you can publish all the maps by setting the folder path in the launch file.

 ```
  <param name="folder_path" value="$(find param_env)/data/img/maze/"/>